jameshughes89/cs102/src/site/asn1.rst

     ``"Canada, North America, 34207000, 9976140.00"``

 #.
+Write an ``equals`` method to compare two (2) country objects.
+Simply check if all fields are the same --- for our purposes, if they are, then we'll say they are equal.

+#.
 Write some simple testing code to ensure the object is working as you expect.
 Try creating instances.
 Getting their fields, setting the population, etc. --- just test each method.
 This testing code is not to be submitted.